apache/camel-examples/camel-example-spark-rest-tomcat/README.txt

-Camel Spark and Apache Tomcat example
+Camel Spark REST and Apache Tomcat example
 =======================================

-This example shows how to use Spark Java to define REST endpoints in Camel routes using the CamelSparkRouteBuilder DSL
+This example shows how to use Spark REST to define REST endpoints in Camel routes using the CamelSparkRouteBuilder DSL

 You will need to package this example first: mvn package